elioverbey/elioverbey/_posts/2025-1-10-nintendo-switch-games.md

 layout: post
 ---

-*As a parent of three kids, I spent a lot of time researching the best Nintendo games to make this Christmas extra special.*
+*As a parent of three kids, I spent a lot of time researching the best Nintendo games to make this Christmas extra special.
+I ended up buying Super Mario Party Jamboree, but research below on the top games.*

 ![image](../assets/images/nintendo/christmas.jpg)